Apache Iceberg, Time Travel, Historical Queries, Data Versioning, Audit Compliance

 FOR SYSTEM_TIME AS OF TIMESTAMP '2024-12-01 10:30:00';

--- Alternative syntax using AS OF
+-- Alternative syntax (engine-specific, check documentation)

 SELECT * FROM sales_data